fh17488/LoadManager/ReadMe.md

-I have created a load manager application using the serverless framework.
+Built a POC for an API Load Manager using Serverless.
+Messages sent to the API may have critical, high or regular priority.
+Depending on the load on the back-end server inbound messages are throttled using different criteria.
+Critical messages are never throttled and regular messages are throttled more than high priority messages.
+Thus, the Load Manager throttles messages depending on the load on the back-end system.
+As part of the POC load on the backend system was simulated in a continuous cyclical fashion.

 Inbound messages are received by an API Gateway endpoint connected to a lambda called receiveRequests.
 Messages sent to this endpoint contain the following contents:

 {"message":"hello faraz!", "priority": "Critical"}